Why is this medication prescribed?

 You will need to mix your medication with lukewarm water so that it will be ready to drink.
 Read the directions that come with your medication to see how much water you should add to the powder and whether you should mix it in the container it came in or in another container.
 Follow these directions carefully and be sure to shake or stir the mixture so that the medication is mixed evenly.
 If your medication comes with flavor packets, you may add the contents of one packet to the medication to improve the taste, but you should not add any other flavorings to the medication.
 Do not mix your medication with any liquid other than water, and do not try to swallow the medication powder without mixing it with water.
 After you mix your medication, you may chill it in the refrigerator to make it easier to drink.
 However, if you will be giving the medication to an infant, you should not chill it.

 Your doctor will tell you exactly how to take PEG-ES.
 You will probably be told to drink one 8 ounce (240 mL) glass of PEG-ES every 10 or 15 minutes, and to continue drinking until your liquid bowel movements are clear and free of solid material.
 It is best to drink each glass of medication quickly instead of sipping it slowly.
-Throw away any leftover medication that you use for this treatment.
+Dispose of any leftover medication that you use for this treatment.

 You will have many bowel movements during your treatment with PEG-ES.
 Be sure to stay close to a toilet from the time you take your first dose of the medication until the time of your colonoscopy appointment.
 Ask your doctor about other things you can do to stay comfortable during this time.